Data assimilation is about determining a model state from observations.

 \[ \begin{align} J\left(\mathbf{x}\right) = J_B\left(\mathbf{x}, \mathbf{x}_B\right) + J_y\left(\mathbf{x}, \mathbf{y}\right). \end{align} \]

-First, imagine that you only have one observation $y$ and the model consists of only a single number $x$.
-The approach $J'$ for $J$ is based on the Euclidean norm and noted
+First, imagine that one has only a single observation $y$ and that the model consists of only a single number $x$.
+As an ansatz $J'$ for $J$, one takes the Euclidean norm as a guide and writes

 \[ \begin{align} J'\left(x\right) = \sqrt{J_B'\left(x, x_B\right)^2 + J_y'\left(x, y\right)^2} = \sqrt{\alpha_B\left(x - x_B\right)^2 + \alpha_y\left[x - \newhat{I}\left(y\right)\right]^2}. \end{align} \]